Kia Xceed

 With numerous long journeys planned during our time with both XCeeds, I was glad to see mpg figures in 70s popping up on screen on the PHEV, and mid to high 40s on the GT-Line - both were proving to be frugal without much effort on my part.

 Our first proper drive in the PHEV was from Bolton to Sheffield via the Snake Pass, and that set the tone for the rest of week.
-The weather was grim with mist, rain and flooded roads, but the Xceed handled itself well.
+The weather was grim with mist, rain and flooded roads, but the Xceed handled itself exceedingly well (sorry).
 Though Muddy Madam wasn’t overly impressed when I selected Sport mode from the auto ‘box and began throwing it around corners!

 The extra height does mean you get a softer ride over the Ceed hatchback, and maybe a bit of extra lean around tighter corners.
-That said, if you’re used to big 4x4s, and you want an Xceed as a second car, then it’s something you won’t really notice.
+That said, if you have a big 4x4s and want an Xceed as a second car, then it’s something you won’t really notice.
 The steering is not only precise but well weighted, therefore giving you the confidence to drive a little quicker than you perhaps should.
 Remember though, the Xceed is still a 2WD vehicle, despite its looks.

-The 6-speed manual ‘box in the GT-Line was slick and much more fun, as you can imagine, and with 158bhp on tap, it was as responsive as it should be.
-By that I mean there are faster vehicles out there, and although I enjoyed throwing around twisty bits of roads, you’ll find that it would much rather you calm down a bit, as the ride promotes a more relaxed style of driving.
+The 6-speed manual ‘box in the GT-Line was slick and fun to use, as you can imagine, and with 158bhp on tap it’ll put a smile on your face.
+Of course there are faster vehicles out there, and although I enjoyed throwing the Xceed around twisty bits of roads, I did get the impression that it would much rather I calmed down a bit as the ride promotes a more relaxed style of driving.

 When it comes to fuel consumption, after 658 miles the PHEV gave me 56mpg - this was without using external charging points, and the GT-Line S returned 44mpg after just over 200 miles.
 I’m not saying I drove them hard, but you’ve gotta give them a proper test, if you know what I mean!